+Responsable consumption and production

+12.2 By 2030, achieve the sustainable management and efficient use of natural resources

+"...Understanding sustainable management and resource efficiency in all operations, products and services.
+Establishing and maintaining proactive environmental management systems.
+Establishing measurable objectives and/or targets for improved environmental performance and resource utilisation.
+Regularly tracking and reporting energy, water and materials consumed and treated in business operations and improving efficiency by reusing/recycling..."

+Selection of relevant business actions/indicators which contribute to meeting the target

+- Promotion of green financial products. - Regular certification of environmental management systems in all institutions following EMAS (German entities) or ISO 14001 (banks). - Screening of suppliers on sustainability topics.

+12.5 By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse

+"...Implementing circular business models such as using renewable, bio-based or fully recyclable inputs, recovering resources, extending product lifecycle.
+Tracking and reporting waste generated by type, treatment and disposal destination..."

+- Total waste reduced by 39% compared to 2019 pre-pandemic levels. - Waste intensity in 2022: 48.4 kg/FTE (kilogrammes per full-time employee), which is also down from prepandemic levels. - 100% use of either FSC-certified or recycled paper in all ProCredit institutions. - Development of group-wide strategy and Exclusion List to minimise the financing and use of plastic. - We reduced our own total plastic waste by 41% in 2022 compared to 2019 pre-pandemic levels.

+Climate action

+13.1 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries

+"...ldentifying risks and opportunities caused by climate change.
+Investing in environmental protection and improving the resilience to environmental hazards and resource scarcity throughout operations and the supply chain.
+Setting science-based GHG reduction targets in line with the goals of the Paris Agreement..."

+- Green loans account for 20.2% of our total loan portfolio. - Goal to become carbon neutral at group level by 2023 (adjusted to consider scope 1 and scope 2 emissions). - Analysis transition and physical climate risks at portfolio level.

-SDG and related material topic(s) Associated target Selection of relevant business actions/indicators which contribute to meeting the target Responsable consumption and prod luction 12 RESPONSIBLE CONSUMPTION AND PRODUCTION Sustainable finance Environmental management 12.2 By 2030, achieve the sustainable management and efficient use o natural resources f Establishing and maintaining proactive environmental management systems.
-Establishing measurable objec- tives and/or targets for improved environmental performance and resource utilisation.
-Regularly tracking and reporting energy, water and materials consumed and treated in business operations and improving efficiency by reusing/recycling" Promotion of green financial products.
-Regular certification of environmental management systems in all institutions following EMAS (German entities) or ISO 14001 (banks).
-Screening of suppliers on sustainability topics. - Environmental management 12.5 By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse "Implementing circular business models such as using renewable, bio-based or fully recyclable inputs, recovering resources, extending product lifecycle.
-Tracking and reporting waste generated by type, treatment and disposal destination" Total waste reduced by 39% compared to 2019 pre-pandemic levels.
-Waste intensity in 2022: 48.4 kg/FTE (kilogrammes per full-time employee), which is also down from pre-pandemic levels .
-100% use of either FSC-certified or recycled paper in all ProCredit institutions.
-Development of group-wide strategy and Exclusion List to minimise the financing and use of plastic.
-We reduced our own total plastic waste by 41% in 2022 compared to 2019 pre-pandemic levels.
-Climate actio on 13 climate Sustainable finance 13.1 Strengthen resilience and adaptic capacity to climate-related hazards and natural disasters in a countries improving the resilience to environmental hazards and resource scarcity throughout operations and the sup- Environmental management Staff development 13.3 Improve education, awareness- raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning "Raising awareness and understanding among clients, investors and employees about climate change and nat- ural disaster reduction through, for instance, providing training and educational activities, and having a clear communication strategy around risks, goals and the associated benefits.
-Communicating transparently to help identify the resources needed in the business' corporate climate policies, adaptation strategies and environmental investments" iy Specific green training for specialist staff, general green training for all staff.
-Regular eco newsletter sent to all staff.
-Total of 10,048 hours of environmental training in 2022.
+13.3 Improve education, awarenessraising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning "...Raising awareness and understanding among clients, investors and employees about climate change and natural disaster reduction through, for instance, providing training and educational activities, and having a clear communication strategy around risks, goals and the associated benefits.
+Communicating transparently to help identify the resources needed in the business' corporate climate policies, adaptation strategies and environmental investments..."

+- Specific green training for specialist staff, general green training for all staff. - Regular eco newsletter sent to all staff. - Total of 10,048 hours of environmental training in 2022.

-Relevant business actions according to GRI and UNGC: An analysis of the goals and targets (2017) - Relevant indicators and facts underpinning the business actions taken by the ProCredit group
+Relevant business actions according to GRI and UNGC: An analysis of the goals and targets (2017)